 A vision for the future

 We are working with Make, an innovative and world renowned architectural practice who understand the context and challenges of the University.
 Plans will be sympathetic to our culture and recognise the importance of our heritage buildings including Heslington Hall, King's Manor, Central Hall, the Morrell Library and our CLASP architecture.

 The Masterplan Framework views our campus as a city-like neighbourhood with a broad mixture of social, residential and academic places and spaces.
 Our vision seeks to reimagine our campus whilst staying true to the principles of our original masterplan concept of routes, walkways and defined spaces.

-Phase one plans include:
+Phase one - 2018-2024:

 - Moving York Management School to the former Smith and Nephew building on the Science Park.
 The Department of Sociology will join York Law School in the former Law and Management Building.